Skip to content

 There is a SARIF SAST Scans Tab marketplace extension.
 After installation a "Scans" tab appears next to Tests and Code Coverage and renders SARIF artifacts.

-Option B — Markdown report
+Option B — Plain-text report

 - bash: |

-codecharter analyze . --output console --output-file codecharter-report.txt
+codecharter analyze MySolution.sln --no-color --output console --output-file codecharter-report.txt

 echo "##vso[task.uploadsummary]$PWD/codecharter-report.txt"